 If we denote the action of a column permutation $g$ on a matrix $P$ as $g(P)$, the matrix difference $g(P)-Q$ has the Minkowski norm (maximum absolute element) $\max\limits_{v\in[P]} M_{\infty}(v,g(v))$.
-The bottleneck distance $W_\infty([P],[Q])$ will be computed by an efficient algorithm for bottleneck matching in Theorem~\ref{thm:SM_complexity}.
+Then $W_\infty([P],[Q])$ will be computed by an efficient algorithm for bottleneck matching in Theorem~\ref{thm:SM_complexity}.

-\begin{lemma}[metric axioms for $\SM$] \textbf{(a)} The metric $\SM(P,Q)$ from Definition~\ref{dfn:SM} is well-defined on equivalence classes of $n\times m$ matrices $P,Q$ considered up to changes of signs of rows and permutations of columns, and satisfies all metric axioms.
+\begin{lem}[metric axioms for the symmetrized metric $\SM$] \textbf{(a)} The metric $\SM(P,Q)$ from Definition~\ref{dfn:SM} is well-defined on equivalence classes of $n\times m$ matrices $P,Q$ considered up to changes of signs of rows and permutations of columns, and satisfies all metric axioms.